Madfarm/Allrecipes-was-taken/README.md

 Allrecipes Was Taken's back-end architecture features a recipes router that uses RESTful routing to grab associated data.
 It also features an index router that uses google OAuth 2 in conjuction with Passport to add authentication for users

-    Allrecipes Was Taken was built in X days by:
+    Allrecipes Was Taken is a coding project built by:
     Katherine Sprague - Database Manger/Backend/Project Manager/Frontend
     Kelvin Lanier - Frontend/Designer/Researcher/Backend
     Anthony Scott - Backend/Researcher/Documenter/Github Owner